elanlavie/VoyagerMLTutorial/README.md

 <div align="center"><br><img src="images/VoyagerSignal.png" alt="VoyagerSignal" width="400"><br></div>

-Then the machine learning algorithm, called a Beta-Variational Autoencoder (β-VAE), will look through a bunch of data that we want it to search for similar looking signals!
+Then the machine learning algorithm, called a Beta-Variational Autoencoder (β-VAE), will look through a bunch of data that we want it to search through for similar looking signals!
 If all goes well, it will return the top 10 lookalikes ("hits"), which we can then check out for ourselves to see if they really are extraterrestrial spacecraft!!

 <div align="center"><br><img src="images/Top10Hits.png" alt="Top10Hits" width="400"><br></div>